flosch/pongo2/README.md

 A tiny example (template string)
 --------------------------------

-	tpl, err := pongo2.FromString("Hello {{ name|capfirst }}!")
+	// Compile the template first (i. e. creating the AST) tpl, err := pongo2.FromString("Hello {{ name|capfirst }}!")
 	if err != nil {
 		panic(err)
 	}
+	// Now you can render the template with the given
-	out, err := tpl.Execute(&pongo2.Context{"name": "florian"})
+	// *pongo2.Context how often you want to. out, err := tpl.Execute(&pongo2.Context{"name": "florian"})
 	if err != nil {
 		panic(err)